 Project No. C19 Status: Ongoing Party or relevant jurisdiction Canada, US Title of project Stable isotope ratios to infer trophic structure and condition of Atlantic salmon during their life at sea Objective of research project Marine ecology of these fish could be advanced through studies of trophic state and condition.
 The questions to be addressed include: Are trophic states of 1SW non-maturing fish similar between NAC and NEAC origin salmon?
 Are trophic states of 1SW non-maturing fish different from that of 1SW maturing of the same cohort?
 Can this tell us anything about when these different maturity groups separate in the North Atlantic?
 Has there been a trophic state change between West Greenland and when these fish finally return to home rivers as 2SW salmon?
 4. How do current measures of trophic status compare with measures of trophic status obtainable from archival scale samples and do differences indicate significant changes have occurred.
 Brief description of research project A complete cohort of Atlantic salmon will be tracked from the time they leave the rivers to their return to rivers two years later as 2SW salmon.
 Smolts will be sampled from the broad geographic range of rivers in eastern North America to characterize their stable isotope signatures as they enter the sea.
 Stable isotope signatures will be characterized from post-smolts from the marine surveys followed by 1SW maturing and non-maturing salmon as they return to rivers or during their feeding migrations at West Greenland.
 This will be followed by sampling 2SW salmon upon their return to homewaters.
 The present sampling program at West Greenland includes the purchase of whole fish specifically for disease sampling.
 Additional tissue sampling of these fish would be conducted including muscle, liver and caudal fin punches.
 Liver and muscle samples would be analysed for lipid and stable isotope ratios.
 Caudal punches would be analysed for stable isotope ratios.
 Caudal punches can be collected without lethal sampling and would therefore be collected from sacrificed fish to permit calibration to the other tissues to allow sampling of survivors of 1SW and 2SW salmon back in home waters.
 Dates during which research will take place Tissue samples from smolts collected in spring 2008.
 Post-smolts were sampled in the Labrador Sea in August 2008.
 West Greenland samples collected in August and September 2009, 2010 and 2011.
 1SW maturing samples collected in 2009.
 2SW salmon samples were collected in 2010.
-Analyses ongoing in 2010/2012.
+Data and sample analyses 2011/2014.
 All samples delivered to University of Waterloo by the end of 2012.
 Stable isotope analysis for 2009 and 2010 samples from West Greenland completed for chosen tissues.
-2011 samples in the process of being completed.
-Area in which research will take place the index rivers of eastern Canada Estimated number and weight of salmon to be retained Sampling program at West Greenland includes the purchase of whole fish specifically for disease sampling.
-Additional tissue sampling of these fish would be conducted and therefore no additional fish are to be retained.
-Tissue samples from 1SW and 2SW salmon in the Miramichi will be collected preferentially from First Nations food fisheries.
-Target sample size for tissue sampling is 50 fish per age group.
-Resources Estimated cost of the research project Number of participating scientists Purchase of fish at West Greenland accounted for in ongoing project D1 (Denmark) Laboratory analysis in winter 2010/2011: Smolt tissue sample analyses: £18,000 , funded by International Atlantic Salmon Research Board will cover a portion of total expected analytical costs, restricting analysis to include only 2009 West Greenland samples.
-Samples to be processed at cost at U. of Waterloo, Canada Data and sample analyses 2011/2013: Analyses and draft scientific manuscript, inkind Lead scientists: Heather Dixon, PhD Candidate, University of Waterloo Mike Power U. of Waterloo (Canada) Brian Dempson, Gerald Chaput (DFO Canada) Tim Sheehan (US NOAA) Name and e-mail address of coordinating scientist in charge of project Brian Dempson : Brian.dempson@dfo-mpo.gc.ca Tim Sheehan : Tim.Sheehan@noaa.gov Details of research vessels Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries Denmark (in respect of the Faroe Islands and Greenland) Summary of Progress:
+2011 samples in the process Area in which research will take place of being completed.
+Sampling occurred at West Greenland and from salmon returning to the index rivers of eastern Canada